ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 ```

 However, the CPS-transformed interpreter still uses high-level features of the meta-language, most notably first-class functions.
-We will now introduce one transformation that can be used to transform a program using higher-order functions into one using only
+We will now introduce transformations that can be used to transform a program using higher-order functions into one using only
 first-order functions.
-It is a general program transformation technique, not restricted only to interpreters.
+They constitute a general program transformation technique, not restricted only to interpreters.

 ## Lambda Lifting

-The first of these techniques is _lambda lifting_.
+The first of these transformations is _lambda lifting_.
 The goal of lambda lifting is to turn local functions into top-level functions.
 That is, all "lambdas" only occur at the top-level.
 Variables in the local environment that are normally stored in the function's
 closure are instead passed as parameters to the top-level function.
 Lambda lifting is accomplished by the following steps: